terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/standard-solution/README.md

-# Catalog example for Power infrastructure for regulated industries
+# IBM Cloud catalog example for Power infrastructure for regulated industries

 This example illustrates how to use the `power-infrastructure` module in the IBM catalog.
 It provisions the following infrastructure: